-God made certain unconditional promises to Abraham, Isaac and Jacob and He also made a conditional covenant with His chosen nation Israel.
-And even when the people broke the conditions to which they agreed, God remained true to His word – for the word of the Lord never fails and God has even placed His promised Word, above His holy name.
+God made certain unconditional promises to Abraham, Isaac, and Jacob, and He also made a conditional covenant with His chosen nation, Israel.
+And even when the people broke the conditions to which they agreed, God remained true to His Word, for the Word of the Lord never fails and God has even placed His promised Word above His holy name.

-Despite their ups and downs, faults and failings, there was a remnant in Israel that never failed to trust in the word of the Lord, and one such man was David, the shepherd-boy, who became king of God's chosen people.
-Despite his many flaws and shortcomings, David was a man after God's own heart, because he believed God's word and trusted His promises.
+Despite their ups and downs, faults and failings, there was a remnant in Israel that never failed to trust in the Word of the Lord, and one such man was David, the shepherd-boy who became king of God's chosen people.
+Despite his many flaws and shortcomings, David was a man after God's own heart because he believed God's Word and trusted His promises.

-The Lord placed David on the throne of Israel, as He had planned and purposed, but the king felt it was inappropriate that he should dwell in his comfortable palaces, while the Ark of God's holy Presence remained housed in a fabric tent.
+The Lord placed David on the throne of Israel, as He had planned and purposed, but the king felt it was inappropriate that he should dwell in his comfortable palaces while the Ark of God's holy Presence remained housed in a fabric tent.

-God revealed to Nathan an amazing, unconditional promise that He purposed in His heart to give to His servant David - he would have a son, who would build the Lord a Temple, and He would establish David's kingdom forever.
+God revealed to Nathan an amazing, unconditional promise that He purposed in His heart to give to His servant, David.
+He would have a son who would build the Lord a Temple, and He would establish David's kingdom forever.
 God promised that there would always be one of his descendants sitting on David's throne.

-Part of His promise to David was that God would also appoint a place for His people Israel to live.
-I will plant them in their land, so that they may live in their own place and not be disturbed again - nor will the wicked afflict them any more as formerly.
+Part of His promise to David, was that God would also appoint a place for His people Israel to live: "I will plant them in their land, so that they may live in their own place and not be disturbed again - nor will the wicked afflict them any more as formerly."

-At God's appointed time, they returned to the land the Lord gave to them - but they returned in unbelief and have not yet acknowledged nationally that Jesus is great David's greater Son.
-Jesus is the Son of David, after the flesh and God's anointed King in the power of the Spirit - and His kingdom and kingship will never end.
+At God's appointed time, they returned to the land the Lord gave to them, but they returned in unbelief and have not yet acknowledged nationally that Jesus is great David's greater Son.
+Jesus is the Son of David after the flesh and God's anointed King in the power of the Spirit, and His kingdom and kingship will never end.

-The raging of the nation and deep political unrest has been the tempestuous backdrop for Israel, since their return to their land in 1948 – but the day is coming when they will live in their own place, as God has promised.
-They will not be disturbed again - nor will the wicked afflict them any more as in former time.
+The raging of the nation and deep political unrest, has been the tempestuous backdrop for Israel since their return to their land in 1948, but the day is coming when: "They will live in their own place," as God has promised: "They will not be disturbed again, nor will the wicked afflict them any more as formerly."